ts4nfdi/terminology-service-suite/README.md

       {api:"https://semanticlookup.zbmed.de/api/",}, container);
 </script>
 ```

+For further information on the usage of the HTML widgets, please visit the interactive documentation in the [HTML Storybook](#run-storybook).

 If the environment features `npm`, a local module can be created from the output file.
 To do this, place the adapted version of [esbuild-dynamic-import](https://github.com/RTVision/esbuild-dynamic-import) in `local_modules/dyn-import-plugin/` and all the files generated inside `dist_plainjs/` in `local_modules/semlookp-widgets/` in your project.
 Now add `"semlookp-widgets": "file:local_modules/semlookp-widgets"` as a dependency in `package.json` and run `npm install`.